gabors-data-analysis/da-coding-rstats/lecture13-simple_regression/README.md

 `life_exp_analysis.R`
-  - Create scatter-plots for competing models.
+  - Create scatter plots for competing models.
   - Transform variables from level to log in a ggplot and scale the axis for proper interpretation.
   - Run and plot multiple single-variable regressions with:
     - log transformation,